Safeguarding

 All concerns are listened to and passed onto trained Designated Safeguarding Personnel in compliance with the sharing of information guidance.

-Our Designated Safeguarding Lead for Early Years is Liz Pickering, Pre-School Leader.
+Our Designated Safeguarding Leads for Early Years are:

-Governor with responsibility for Safeguarding is: Sally Birse.
+Governor with responsibility for Safeguarding is: Harriet Riches

 The Safeguarding Team meets on a regular basis to discuss ongoing concerns and ensure appropriate actions are carried out and followed up.
 We also work very closely with a number of social workers and other key safeguarding employees to ensure the correct help and support is directed to children and families – everyone shares a responsibility for keeping children safe.